IntrovertedFL/K3Sup-Windows10/README.md

 ```
 Download K3Sup.exe to the folder we created C:\K3Sup

-Open the Search, type in “env”, Click on "Edit Eviroment Variables for **Your Account**"
+Open the Search, type in “env”, Click on "Edit Enviroment Variables for **Your Account**"

 At Top in "User Varibles" Click on the "Path" Variable line and select Edit.